precice/elastictube1d/README.md

 ```
 A working known combination for the input parameters is N=100, tau = 0.01, kappa = 100.

+{% include warning.html content= "Running serial or parallel leads to different results.
+Please refer to this [open issue](https://github.com/precice/elastictube1d/pull/39#issuecomment-817322565) for more insight" %}

 ### python

 Open two separate terminals and start each participant by calling the respective run script.
 Only serial run is possible: